Tuning auditd: high-performance Linux Auditing

 The Linux Audit framework is a powerful tool to audit system events.
 From running executables up to system calls, everything can be logged.
-However, all this audit logging comes at the price of performance.
-In this article we have a look how we can optimize our audit rules, and keep our Linux system running smoothly.
+However, all this audit logging comes at the price of decreased system performance.
+Let’s have a look at how we can optimize our audit rules.

 Good auditd performance will reduce stress on the Linux kernel and lower its impact.
-Before changing anything to your system, we suggest to benchmark your system performance before and after.
+Before changing anything to your system, we suggest benchmarking your system performance before and after.
 This way you can see the benefits of your tuning efforts.

 Strategy: Rule Ordering